 Sockeye salmon biology, fisheries and data sources

 Sockeye salmon is an anadromous, semelparous fish distributed throughout the northern Pacific.
 Populations in southern British Columbia typically rear as juveniles in freshwater lakes for one-two years, mature in the Gulf of Alaska, and return to spawn as two-five year olds (Burgner 1991).
-In Canada, Pacific salmon status is assessed at the scale of conservation units (CUs) – groups of spawning populations with a common life history strategy, adult migration phenology, genetic history, and juvenile rearing habitat (Holtby & Ciruna 2007; Grant et al. 2011).
-Sockeye salmon CUs typically contain fewer spawning populations and are more spatially restricted than other Pacific salmon due to their dependence on nursery lakes (Holtby & Ciruna 2007).
-The Fraser River sockeye salmon aggregate is composed of 24 CUs, which are grouped into four management units (MUs) based on adult migration timing (Grant et al. 2011).
+Under Canada’s Wild Salmon Policy (WSP), Pacific salmon status is assessed at the scale of conservation units (CUs), “a group of wild salmon sufficiently isolated from other groups that, if lost, is unlikely to recolonize naturally within an acceptable timeframe” (DFO 2005).
+During WSP assessment a range of criteria are used to assign CUs to three zones (green, amber, and red), which represent increasing degrees of conservation concern and management intervention (DFO 2005; Holt et al. 2005)

-Fraser River sockeye salmon have been harvested in the region by commercial fisheries for over a century and by indigenous communities for thousands of years (Cohen 2012).
-Despite the historical abundance of Fraser River sockeye salmon, the aggregate’s productivity declined in the 1990s, resulting in frequent fishery closures and an emergency federal inquiry (Cohen 2012).
-While there have been signs of recovery in recent years, recruitment continues to be highly variable.
-Fraser River sockeye salmon are targeted by commercial fisheries as they move through nearshore areas on their return migration to their natal rivers for spawning.
-As a result, shifting marine fishery openings to coincide with a given migration phenology can be used to constrain effort at the MU, but not the CU, level and marine fisheries are considered mixed-stock.
-Fraser River sockeye salmon CUs vary in conservation status from abundant with stable or increasing population trends (i.e. healthy) to depleted with declining trends (critical).
+As one of Canada’s largest sockeye salmon run, the Fraser River aggregate has considerable ecological, cultural, and economic value; however it is increasingly vulnerable to a range of threats including anthropogenic development, overexploitation, and climate change (Cohen 2012).
+Furthermore, productivity declined in the 1990s, resulting in frequent fishery closures and an emergency federal inquiry (Cohen 2012).
+While there have been signs of recovery in recent years for specific CUs, recruitment continues to be highly variable (Grant State of Ocean 2018) and WSP status among CUs ranges from healthy to critical (WSP 2017).

+Although WSP status is assessed at the CU level, Fraser River sockeye salmon fisheries are predominantly managed at the scale of management units (MUs) – groups of CUs that share a common return migration phenology, i.e. run timing (REF).
+Fraser River sockeye salmon are targeted by commercial fisheries as they migrate through nearshore marine areas to spawning rivers.
+Thus, shifting marine fishery openings to coincide with a given migration phenology can be used to constrain effort at the MU, but not the CU, scale (though some overlap among MUs exists).
 The Fraser River sockeye salmon MUs included in this analysis, along with their component CUs, are listed in Table 1.

-We used annual estimates of spawner abundance and recruit abundance (i.e. the number of spawning fish and catch produced by spawners in a given brood year, minus an adjustment for en route mortality) for 19 CUs (Grant et al. 2011), with individual time series beginning between 1948 and 1973 (Table 1).
-Spawner abundance estimates were generated using a variety of techniques including fence counts, mark-recapture and visual surveys, and passive sonar methods (Grant et al. 2011).
+We used annual estimates of spawner and recruit abundance for 19 CUs (Grant et al. 2011), with individual time series beginning between 1948 and 1973 (Table 1).
+Note that throughout this manuscript we distinguish between recruit abundance, defined as the sum of catch and individuals escaping the fishery produced by spawners in a given brood year, and return abundance, which is the same, but by return year.
 Catch is estimated in marine and freshwater fisheries for each CU and age class.
-Methods for estimating spawning abundance and catch are reviewed in detail in Grant et al. (2011).
+Escapement is calculated from spawner abundance (estimated using a variety of techniques including fence counts, mark-recapture and visual surveys, and passive sonar methods), plus an adjustment for differences between downstream and up-river estimates (Grant et al. 2011).
+This latter adjustment is necessary to account for mortality that occurs en route, which can be considerable in certain years.
+Methods for estimating catch and escapement are reviewed in detail in Grant et al. (2011).

 Table 1.
 Relevant sockeye salmon management units and component conservation units within the Fraser River aggregate.
+With the exception of the Cultus CU, all time series end in 2011.
+Stock recruitment parameters are medians from the posterior distributions of an external analysis (FRSSI REF) and bracketed values for σp include either a 0.75 or 1.25 scalar (see Component variability and synchrony “scenarios” section for details).